 All other states require private employers to provide coverage for even just one employee.
 New Jersey’s laws dictate that an employer either obtain coverage or qualify to self-insure, putting the vast majority of private employers on insurance coverage.

 Texas laws do not require a private individual or organization to purchase workers’ compensation insurance.
-According to the Texas Department of Insurance, in 2016, about 82% of private employers offer workers’ compensation coverage.
-If employers elect not to provide workers’ compensation, they must disclose that to their employees.
-Common employers who opt out of workers’ compensation insurance are healthcare/educational services (28%), finance/real estate/professional services (24%), arts/entertainment/accommodation/food services (24%), other services except public administration (22%), and manufacturing (21%).
+According to the Texas Department of Insurance, in 2020, about 79% of private employers had workers’ compensation coverage.
+If employers elect not to provide workers’ compensation, then they must disclose that to their employees.
+Common employers who opt out of workers’ compensation insurance are healthcare/educational services (42%), finance/real estate/professional services (31%), mining, utilities or construction (23%), other services except public administration (38%), and manufacturing (25%).

 Workers’ Compensation Benefits by State: Statutory Limitations on Medical Benefits